-The Project Security Plan (PSP) shall be prepared as a standard drawing with notes as part of the Contract documents and shall include the following:
+The Security Bid Plan (SBP) shall be prepared as a standard drawing with notes as part of the Contract documents and shall include the following:

 - 1. Project specific security requirements coordinated in detail with Project Phasing - 2.
 Project Phases and the duration of each phase. - 3.
 Provision of an internal secure perimeter system where possible.
-Any materials required to establish the perimeter shall be detailed on the PSP and specified in Specification X-1 to ensure there is no confusion of pay items with Temporary Construction Items. - 4.
+Any materials required to establish the perimeter shall be detailed on the SBP and specified in Specification X-1 to ensure there is no confusion of pay items with Temporary Construction Items. - 4.
 Guard locations. - 5.
 Access points/SIDA entrance/security guard locations.
 The designer shall make note of anticipated processing times at access points, if any inspections should be anticipated, etc. The designer shall make note that the Contractor shall consider the processing time when computing his bid price for this item. - 6.
 Delivery Routes - 7.
-Identification of worksites. - 8.
+Identification of worksites and definition of geographical work areas. - 8.
 Locations/phases where an escort from MAA Operations is required. - 9.
 Any other job specific security items. - 10.
-Areas for the Contractor to complete the following information: - Name and contact information for the person who is coordinating the overall security for the project. - Name and contact person for each Security Liaison/Worksite Supervisor and designated alternates. - Hardhat color designations assigned for escorts, non-badged personnel, and badged personnel not escorting; and - Approximate dates for each phase of construction.
+Signature Block on each sheet to be signed by the Director of Airport Security